alexarmbr/alexarmbr.github.io/docs/_posts/2024-06-13-Understanding-NVIDIA-Tensor-Core-Performance.markdown

 ![simple_smem_padding](/images/simple_smem_padding.png)
 Array elements are color coded by column.
 Notice that in the no padding case, all the array elements in a given column fall into the same memory bank.
 After adding the column of padding, the array elements in a given column are spread across all 4 memory banks.
 The padding technique could be used here to fully eliminate bank conflicts.
 Since we are using [vectorized](#kernel-2---vectorized-memory-copy-and-loop-unrolling) writes to shared memory, we are writing to shared memory in 16 byte chunks at a time, and each chunk must be [aligned](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#device-memory-accesses).
 Adding 16 bytes of padding to each row of shared memory would result in each 8x8 mma tile being spread across all 32 memory banks (exercise of convincing yourself of this left to reader).

 The drawback of using the padding technique is that it requires us to allocate extra, unused space in shared memory.
 In Kernel 2, the shared memory tile for $A$ is 256x64, and the shared memory tile for $B$ is 128x64.
 If we add an extra 16 byte, or 8 element column to both of these, that will increase the amount of shared memory we allocate by 25%, for a total of increase of 6144 bytes.
-Shared memory is precious stuff; the moral of the [background](#background) section is that if we want to get full utilization from our compute units, we need a sufficiently high ratio of data reuse, and the maximum amount of data reuse on a given piece of hardware is limited by amount of fast memory on that piece of hardware.
-Since we are trying to squeeze every last drop of performance out of this GEMM kernel, we should wonder whether there is a way to elminate bank conflicts without wasting any shared memory space.
+This wasted space turns out to be a significant drawback, when writing a high performance kernel shared memory is very precious stuff - this becomes especially apparent later down in the road when using a technique called double buffering, each threadblock in future kernels will end up using 100% of the 65536 bytes of shared memory on each SM.
+So, we should wonder whether there is a way to eliminate bank conflicts without wasting any shared memory space.
 It turns out this is very possible!

 ### Swizzling (toy example)
 Swizzling is probably my favorite technique that I learned in the process of working on this.
 The word "swizzle" has several different uses, when used in the context of cocktails it means to [stir](https://en.wikipedia.org/wiki/Swizzle_stick) and when used in the context of GPUs it means to [rearrange](https://en.wikipedia.org/wiki/Swizzling_(computer_graphics)).
 In our context of eliminating shared memory bank conflicts in 2D tiles of data, swizzling means permuting the elements within a tile of shared memory such that we can access the data without any bank conflicts.
 This is one of those techniques that seemed like black magic to me until I took the time to understand it, and now I appreciate its cleverness and elegance.